aaaaamir/Two-Asset-Portfolio-Optimization/README.md

 **Data Imputation**

 We use a Brownian bridge imputation method to estimate missing returns as presented by Durham and Gallant [1].
-For trading days with missing returns data, we assume at that time that the index with missing data will follow a geometric Brownian motion.
-This allows us to use the Brownian bridge impu- tation algorithm.
+For trading days with missing returns data, we make the assumption that the index with missing data will follow a geometric Brownian motion at that time.
+This allows us to use the Brownian bridge imputation algorithm:

 Let the i(th) day be represented using t(i), and let t(0) < t(1) < t(2).
 Suppose we are missing the return x(1) that occurred on day t(1), however we have the recorded returns x(0) for day t(0), and x(2) for day t(2).
-We estimate all of the missing returns by drawing x(1) values from a normal distribution with the following attributes: mean = x(0) + (x(2) - x(0)) / (t(2) - t(0)) * (t(1) - t(0)) standard deviation = sigma ^ 2 * (t(1) - t(0)), where sigma represents the annualized volatility from that year.
+We estimate all of the missing returns by drawing x(1) values from a *normal distribution* with the following attributes:

+mean = x(0) + (x(2) - x(0)) / (t(2) - t(0)) * (t(1) - t(0))

+standard deviation = sigma ^ 2 * (t(1) - t(0)), where sigma represents the annualized volatility from that year.

 **Portfolio Assessment**